Key Takeaways

 Optimize your payment and coverage structure

 Before comparing providers, get clear on your risk profile and what coverage structure fits your operations.
-A Hibbing excavation contractor working Iron Range job sites carries different exposure than a Wayzata wealth management firm with client meetings in a quiet office.
+A Hibbing excavation contractor on Iron Range job sites carries different exposure than a Wayzata wealth management firm with client meetings in a quiet office.

 Ask yourself: